Glaphyra (1814 ship)

 Glaphyra was launched at Calcutta in 1814.
 She came to England in 1821 and thereafter sailed as a West Indiaman.
 She was wrecked on 19 June 1854.

 Career

 Glaphyra, Granger, master, arrived at the Cape of Good Hope on 9 December 1820 from Mauritius.
 She arrived at Portsmouth on 18 March 1821 from Mauritius and Batavia.
 She arrived at Gravesend on 2 May from Antwerp.

 Glaphyra first appeared in Lloyd's Register (LR) in 1821.

 On 19 June 1838 Glaphyra was on her way from Antigua to London to Antigua when she encountered a hurricane at 28°N 57°W. Her ground tier was washed out and she had six feet of water in her hold.
 She became too unstable to carry her topmasts.
-She arrived at Deal o 20 July, towed by a steamer.
+She arrived at Deal on 20 July, towed by a steamer.
 By 1 September she was cleared outbound for Antigua with cargo.

 Fate

 On 19 June 1854 Glaphyra wrecked on the east point of Nevis.
 She was on a voyage from London to Saint Kitts.
 Her cargo was saved, but had suffered damage.
 The hull, cargo, and stores were sold.